 Welcome to my website!
 I am happy that you have found your way to my page.
 I am primarily a pediatric speech-language pathologist.
-I provide speech therapy to clients in Atascadero, and surrounding areas in San Luis Obispo County.
-For adults, I provide transgender voice therapy.
+I provide speech therapy to clients in Templeton, and surrounding areas in San Luis Obispo County.
+For adults and adolescents, I provide transgender voice therapy.
 I would like to tell you a little about my clinical orientation and my professional background.
 Knowing more about me will help you decide if my services will meet your speech and language needs.

 I engage in client-centered speech therapy, and I practice evidence-based therapy techniques.
 I seek to provide non-ableist, culturally sensitive, neurodiversity affirming services to people across the gender and neurodevelopment spectrum.
 When working with children, I mostly use play-based therapy, which allows the child to feel comfortable and at ease during sessions.
 When first working with me, many children think they are just spending time playing, rather than engaging in "work."

 Another essential piece to my clinical orientation is parent education and empowerment.
 You know your child best, and you are the expert on your child!
 Therefore, I encourage parents to sit in on therapy sessions and to learn therapy techniques that are easily applied in your everyday interactions with your child.
 Speech therapy does not have to feel like work!
-By learning the techniques, parents can feel empowered to actively take part in their child's speech-language development.
+By learning the techniques, parents can feel confident to actively take part in their child's speech-language development.
 I will often send home short games/activities that can be used to extend therapy exercises into the home and community environment.
 Learning language is a lengthy process, and the more that therapy techniques are extended throughout the child's day, the more effective therapy will be.

 When working with adults, I provide individualized treatment approaches.
 I am flexible in my approach and will meet each client's unique needs and goals for communication.